How to Enjoy the Flavor of Energy Drinks

 Coffee-flavored energy drinks designed for Western tastes often have such a high level of sweetness due to milk, sugar, or caramel flavors that drinking a whole 16oz can be quite difficult when served at room temperature.

-Once you understand the original taste and aroma, I think it’s best to fill a glass with ice and enjoy it.
+Once you’ve experienced the original taste and aroma, I think it's best to fill a glass with ice and enjoy it.
 When it’s chilled from the fridge, it’ll reduce the sweetness to the point where it becomes bearable, so if you want to maintain that sweetness, you might prefer it without ice.

-Interestingly, Starbucks' official site shows drinks served with a lot of ice, and in reality, you need to have this much ice to drink it without finding it overwhelmingly sweet Σ(´∀`;).
+Interestingly, Starbucks' official website shows drinks served with plenty of ice, and in reality, you need that much ice to enjoy them without finding them overwhelmingly sweet Σ(´∀`;).

 - Explanation of Energy Drink Can Manufacturers and Logo Marks